litespeedtech/lscache_wp/litespeed-cache/readme.txt

 point to any plugin that needs to add cache tags to the current request.

 == Changelog ==
+= 1.0.9.1 - August 26 2016 =
+* Fixed a bug where an error displayed on the configuration screen despite not being an error.
+* Change logic to check .htaccess file less often.
 = 1.0.9 - August 25 2016 =
 * [NEW] Added functionality to cache and purge feeds.
 * [NEW] Added cache tag prefix setting to avoid conflicts when using LiteSpeed Cache for WordPress with LiteSpeed Cache for XenForo and LiteMage.